 Getting a visa for Iraqi Kurdistan was easy-peasy – a simple visa on arrival and I was gallivanting around Erbil with no real dramas.

 But “the real” Iraq is a bit of a different beast and I admittedly had the easier ride with Johnny taking on the heavy logistics as a tour leader.

 I can’t speak for all nationalities, but I know that Brits, Americans, Irish and South Africans have to do the following (if you’re not any of those, don’t worry.
 The tour organiser will help you out):

 - Get a letter of invitation to visit Iraq.
-Easier said than done, but the point of contact will follow in this article and he’s very reliable and competent.
+Easier said than done, but the point of contact will be via a tour, our guy was very reliable and competent.

 - Receive your passport and start freaking out that it’s actually happening … you’re going to Iraq!